innovationinsoftware/tf-vault-intermediate/labs/hcp-terraform-health-assessments/index.md

 3. The health bar summarizes the results of the last health assessment:
    - **Drift summary**: Shows total number of resources vs. drifted resources
    - **Checks summary**: Shows passed, failed, and unknown validation status counts

-### Explorer View

-1. Navigate to **Explorer** in your HCP Terraform organization
-2. View condensed overview of health status across all workspaces:
-   - Workspaces monitoring health
-   - Status of configured continuous validation checks
-   - Count of drifted resources for each workspace

 ## Part 6: Viewing and Resolving Drift